-When the meeting is cancelled prior to the meeting date:
+When the meeting is canceled prior to the meeting date:

-General practice is to post a notice of cancellation, stating that the meeting has been cancelled, in all locations that the notice and agenda are regularly posted (bulletin board, and on the City's website).
-This should be done as soon as it is known that the meeting will be cancelled.
+General practice is to post a notice of cancellation, stating that the meeting has been canceled, in all locations, that the notice and agenda are regularly posted (bulletin board, and on the City's website).
+This should be done as soon as it is known that the meeting will be canceled.

-When the meeting must be cancelled due to lack of quorum:
+When the meeting must be canceled due to lack of quorum: